Find out what is Cloud based Pos and why you need it

 Omni Channel Reporting And Integration:

-Traditional POS does not integrate with e-commerce platforms, including Ecwid and BigCommerce; however, cloud POS does.
+Traditional POS does not integrate with e-commerce platforms, including Ecwid and BigCommerce;

 Traditional POS systems may require additional software or hardware to integrate with other business systems, such as inventory management or accounting software.